TaiDOmi/TTB-course/h5 HelSec.md

 Man in the middle attack does not work with common tools

 ## 20:20 - Joona "Rinorragi" Immonen - My experiences on Defender External Attack Surface Management

+- About two things
+- Continueous discobery of digital attack surface
+-